 Java source files depend on each other; that is, the text of one file will refer to definitions in other files.
 As I said earlier, if you put these source files in the right places, the compiler often will automatically compile all that are needed even if it is only actually asked to compile one "root" class (the one containing the main program or main applet).
 However, it is possible for the compiler to get confused when (a) some .java files have already been compiled into .class files, and then (b) subsequently changed.
 Sometimes the compiler will recompile all the necessary files (that is, the ones whose source files have changed or that use classes whose source files have changed), but it is a bit dangerous to rely on this for the Sun compiler.
 The compiler also can't find class definitions if you "hide" them by putting, say, several classes into one file.
 The compiler guesses that class A.B is in file A/B.java.
 If it isn't, then it gives up.
-You can avoid both of these problems by asking listing all the necessary files for javac explicitly:
+Fortunately, we won't be doing any such hiding this semester.
+Still, you can avoid both of these problems by asking listing all the necessary files for javac explicitly: